johnykvsky/johnykvsky.github.io/README.md

 - **JSON can be pasted in multiple lines** (good for copy/paste, ie. from logs opened in nano).
 - Optional one-click result word wrap
 - Optional one-click result selecting (for copy/paste)
+- Optional one-click to remove all non ASCII characters from input (witch may cause linter to fail at json parse)

 Timestamp:
 - Local time and GMT supported